De Saussure's law: Valence theory

 According to the formulation of the Moscow Accentological School, in the Early Proto-Slavic (most likely Balto-Slavic) languages, accent shifted from dominant short and dominant circumflex syllables to syllables with an internal dominant acute, and there was no shift to both recessive aсutе and long syllables that had a circumflex intonation.

 For the Lithuanian language, Vladimir Dybo introduced a clarification to this law: "The accent was shifted from the circumflex to the next final acute.
 Without prohibitions.
 And the next, not the final acute, only if both syllables have the same accentuation valence".
 This clarification explains the forms of the type dat.pl. viẽtoms "place".

-Willem Vermeer criticizes this clarification of Dybo precisely in connection with the forms dative plural:
+Willem Vermeer criticizes this clarification of Dybo precisely in connection with the forms of the dative plural:

 Assuming that de Saussure's law as traditionally understood operated regularly in these forms, yielding *vietóms [ʽместам'] etc., analogical restoration of stem stress is a completely natural reaction of the system, given the fact that in all other stem classes accent type (2) has stem stress in these forms. <…> Restoration of stem stress in Dpl <…> is so banal that Stang <…> sees no need to go to the trouble of explaining it.

 Criticizing Vermeer, Sergei Bolotov and Mikhail Oslon reject his explanation by means of a analogical restoration and try to derive a certain rule explaining the occurrence of the acute.
 They also notice that Christian Stang sees a need to go to the trouble of explaining it, (Note: See in Stang, Christian S. (1966, 1975), Vergleichende Grammatik der baltischen Sprachen.
 Oslo: Universitetsforlaget, pages 289‒290) contrary to what Vermeer wrote.

 Classically in the dat.pl. of ā-stems, acute is usually postulated.
 The idea of the acuteness of this ending seems to originate, among other things, from the Slavic correspondence, cf. dat.pl. *golva̋mъ, as well as from the segment composition: *-ah₂-mos.
 At the same time, however, it is obvious that the other two plural endings, namely: inst.pl. galvomìs ~ *golva̋mi and iness.pl. galvosè and dial. galvosù ~ *golva̋xъ do not converge in Lithuanian and Slavic at the place of accent.
 This discrepancy also undermines the comparison dat.pl. galvóms ~ *golva̋mъ.
 Thus, probably for the first time, Thomas Olander drew attention to the non-acute of the previous syllable:

 [I]t is perhaps more likely that the acute pre-LI *-āˀ- first became circumflex by analogy with the other stems and then was subject to Saussure's Law.